safl/safl.github.com/docs/_sources/notebook/debian/desktop/index.rst.txt

 such as :xref-de-xfce:`XFCE<>`, :xref-de-mate:`MATE<>` and
 :xref-de-cinnamon:`Cinnamon<>`.

-Lightweight vs heavyweight is often measured in terms not just of window management and composition but the entire offering of the desktop environment provided tools and utilizes are such as network-managers, file-browsers, screensavers, session-managers, key-chains, printer-configurators, system configuration, and the list goes on.such as the inclusion of as well as the supporting libraries for gui components /  widgets.
+Heavyeight vs lightweight is often measured in terms not just of window management and composition but the entire offering of the desktop environment provided tools and utilizes are such as network-managers, file-browsers, screensavers, session-managers, key-chains, printer-configurators, system configuration, and the list goes on.such as the inclusion of as well as the supporting libraries for gui components / widgets.

 In addition to choosing an existing desktop environment then another approach is combining different software projects, such as replacing the